arthurmov/weather-app/README.md

 ## 🚀 Features

-✔ Search any city to get real-time weather updates✔ Temperature, weather condition, humidity, and wind speed displayed dynamically✔ Smooth animations and responsive design for all screen sizes✔ Error handling for invalid city names✔ Attractive weather icons based on real-time conditions
+✔ Search any city to get real-time weather updates
+✔ Temperature, weather condition, humidity, and wind speed displayed dynamically ✔ Smooth animations and responsive design for all screen sizes ✔ Error handling for invalid city names
+✔ Attractive weather icons based on real-time conditions